Aidarova93/terraform-azure-vnet/README.md

 * Login to your Azure Cloud Provider
 * Select Billing Account under hamburger menu
-* Create a Billing Account For ex: in this project we created  used Yusuf Acoount billing
+* Create a Billing Account

 ## How to use